 A website has long ceased to be just a business card; it should function as the first point of contact with a client: answering questions, building trust, and encouraging them to submit an application.
 But this is where many business owners run into a bottleneck.
 A potential client lands on the website, doesn't find a quick answer to their question, and leaves.
 Managers spend several hours a day on repetitive consultations and collecting basic information.
 Applications arrive with incomplete information, and too much time passes before a real conversation takes place.

-3. Smart site search with contextual understanding
+4. Smart site search with context understanding

 Standard search searches for exact matches of words.
 Smart search understands the intent of the query: if a user types "I want to automate hiring," the system finds relevant pages about HR tools, even if the word "hiring" isn't mentioned.
 This search shortens the path to the desired information, keeps the user on the site, and increases the likelihood that they'll find exactly what they're looking for.